tonethar/IGME-330-Spring-2019/projects/project-1.md

 ### G. Impact
   - Does the app functionality and programming go beyond what we did in class?
+  - Project elements are implemented in an aesthetically pleasing fashion and are not merely tacked on to meet a requirement
   - Is this project "portfolio quality" that you would not hesitate to show a potential employer?
   - Be sure that the app functions as expected when posted to `banjo.rit.edu` - for example, be sure that there are not any security issues caused by using `http` instead of `https` in links to libraries and so on
   - Ideas to increase impact: